delguanzon/CandyShop.Solution/README.md

 #### By Yodel Guanzon <yodelguanzon@gmail.com>

-#### This is an independent project to test our skills in Basic Web Application using ASP .Net Core MVC.
+#### This is an independent project to test our skills in Basic Web Application using ASP .Net Core MVC with EF Core 6 Identity.

 ## Technologies Used